 The endangered California condor inhabits the forest.
 The Least Bells vireo and the Southwestern Willow flycatcher are two migratory birds that visitors enjoy spotting in the area.
 Other local inhabitants include the Arroyo toad, mountain yellow-legged frog, the mountain lion and the two-striped garter snake.

-Hop in the car and drive along the Angeles Crest Highway, a scenic route that meanders through oak thickets, chaparral, high desert landscapes and pine forests.
+- The Angeles Crest Highway, part of California State Route 2, is a scenic byway that meanders through oak thickets, chaparral, high desert landscapes and pine tree forests.

 Campers can enjoy hiking, biking and relaxing in the shade.
 A few short trails loop around the campground and a connector trail leads to the Pacific Crest Trail.
 The trail stretches from Mexico through California, Oregon and Washington.